likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/03-call-common-service.md

 * Click on `6.
 Deploy to Openshift`.

 * Please go back to Openshift Web Console.
 Navigate to Workloads -> ConfigMaps.
 You will see the `service-config-map` which contains the same properties as resources/application.properties.

-* Right-click on [Submit Request](http://submitrequest-service-%username%.apps.cluster-2e68.2e68.sandbox1783.opentlc.com) in a new tab to register a new vehicle.
+* Right-click on this link -  [Submit Request](http://submitrequest-service-%username%.apps.cluster-2e68.2e68.sandbox1783.opentlc.com) to open the application in a new tab to register a new vehicle.

 * Navigate to Workloads -> Pods.